 The Daiichi Sankyo Group identifies risks as those factors that may prevent the Group from attaining its organizational goals and targets and that can be predicted in advance.
 The Group is promoting risk management through such means as taking steps to address risks inherent in corporate activities through retaining, reducing, avoiding, or transferring these risks.
 In addition, we seek to minimize the adverse impacts of risks on people, society and the Group should risks actualize.

 Risk Management System

-Business Continuity Plan
+Business Continuity Plan (BCP)

-The Group has a business continuity plan (BCP) to prepare for four major threats to business continuity: natural disasters, facility accidents, H5N1 influenza and other infectious diseases, and system failures.
+The Group has a BCP to prepare for four major threats to business continuity: natural disasters, facility accidents, H5N1 influenza and other infectious diseases, and system failures.
 Based on this plan, systems are in place to quickly restore operations in the event of an emergency and to ensure a steady supply of pharmaceutical products with assured quality to help support the continued provision of medical services.

 Based on its experiences following the Great East Japan Earthquake, the Group revised its BCP in 2012.
 Since then, we have continued to improve upon the BCP through such means as incorporating revisions to national disaster response plans and adjusting for changes in workflow procedures and organizations related to drugs for which supply should be prioritized based on social needs.
-In this manner, we strive to ensure effective response measures are taken in the event that a risk actualizes.
+In this manner, we strive to ensure effective response measures are taken in the event that a risk appears.
 In addition, we regularly revise the list of priority supply drugs to guarantee we can quickly supply drugs used by a large number of patients, drugs needed in emergencies, and drugs with no substitutes.